operand/agency/README.md

 databases, etc. Implementation of agent behavior is left up to you, and you are free to use other libraries as needed for those purposes.

-Agency focuses on lower level concerns like communication, observation, scalability, and security.
-The library strives to provide the basic building blocks of an agent system without imposing additional structure on you.
+Agency focuses on the lower level concerns of communication, observation, scalability, and security.
+The library strives to provide the basic foundations of an agent system without imposing additional structure on you.

 The goal is to allow you to experiment and discover the right approaches and technologies that work for you.
 And once you've found an implementation that